Start earning college credits

 - Experience college courses instructed by Penn State faculty.

 - Use Penn State Shenango’s on-campus resources like tutoring, career services and academic advising, Penn State’s library system and flex study and technology spaces.

 Apply for Penn State's Dual Enrollment program

-Download the application and daytime suggested schedule for high school students.
+Under the "How to Apply" heading, please click on and fill out the non-degree high school form.
 Once your application is complete, return the form to an admissions counselor on campus or by emailing it to [email protected].